heig-vd-dai-course/heig-vd-dai-course/01-course-00/01-set-up-a-windows-development-environment/README.md

 distribution.

-You should follow the instructions for the IDE that is recommended for the course you are following.
+You should follow the instructions for the IDE that is recommended for the teaching unit you are following.
 Come back to this document once you are asked to use the provided IDE.

 - [Install and configure IntelliJ IDEA to access WSL](#install-and-configure-intellij-idea-to-access-wsl)
 - _More IDEs to come soon_